intel/nauta/docs/user-guide/actions/user.md

 ### Synopsis

-This command deletes a user with a given name.
-If option `-p`, `--purge` is used, it also removes all artifacts related to that removed user, such as the content of user's folders and data of experiments and runs.
-To delete a User Account, refer to  [Deleting a User Account](../actions/delete_user.md) for more information.
+The `delete` subcommand deletes a user with a given name.
+If the option `-p`, `--purge` was used, it also removes all artifacts related to that removed user, such as the content of user's folders and data of experiments and runs.

-Before removing a user, the commands requires a final confirmation.
-If user chooses `Yes`, the chosen user is deleted.
-Deletion of a user may take a while to be fully completed.
-The command requires up to 60 seconds for a complete removal of user.

-If after this time a user _has not_ been deleted completely, the command displays information that a user is still being deleted.
-In this case the user _will not_ be listed on a list of existing users, but there is no possibility to create a user with the same name until the command completes and the user is deleted.

 ### Syntax